TheDataLeek/Eris-Cogs/README.md

 Description: Sarcasm Module - randomly mocks users
 ## Say
-Short: None
+Short: Send messages as the bot

-Description: Allowed users can command the bot to say anything in a certain channel.
-Usage [p]say <message>
+Description: Users with mod status can command the bot to say anything in a certain channel.

+Usage `[p]say guild channel ...message`
 ## Search
-Short: Search functions
+Short: Search the internet!

-Description: Search Functions
+Description: Search the internet for useful info.
+Currently only wikipedia supported.
 ## Spoop
 Short: Sneakily spoops users